Governance and the Three Lines Model in Operational Risk

 5 min read time

 Governance is where operational risk management either becomes real or remains theoretical.
 Firms can have good templates, detailed registers and polished reports, but if accountability is unclear, oversight is weak and challenge is not independent, the framework will not hold when pressure increases.
-That is why governance and the three lines model remain central to modern operational-risk practice.
-[1]
+That is why governance and the three lines model remain central to modern operational risk practice, and why supervisors consistently start their reviews here before they look at anything else.

 Board ownership begins the framework